Privacy Policy

 2.6 Providing analytics to improve our website, products/services, marketing, customer relationships and experiences

-The legal bases on which we collect, process and transfer your information in the manner described above are:
+The legal bases on which we collect, process and transfer your information pursuant to EU General Data Protection Legislation (Regulation(EU) 2016/679) Article 6(1) in the manner described above are:

 (a) For 2.1 and 2.2

-(i) your consent (where we have sought it and you have provided it to us), and in which case, you can withdraw your consent at any time;
+(i) Article 6(1) (a) Consent; Where we have sought your consent and you have provided it to us, and in which case, you can withdraw your consent at any time;

-(ii) where any such processing is necessary for the performance of a contract with us;
+(ii) Article 6(1)(b) Necessary; Where any such processing is necessary for the performance of a contract with us;

-(i) Our legitimate interest in maintaining a business relationship and communicating with you, as a business contact, as a member, about our events and providing you with information about new industry and regulation/taxation developments.
+(iii) Article 6(1)(f) Legitimate Interests; Where processing is necessary for our legitimate interests in conducting our business in a responsible and commercially prudent manner.
+Provided these are not overridden by your rights.
+Our legitimate interest in maintaining a business relationship and communicating with you, as a business contact, as a member, about our events, training courses and providing you with information about new industry and regulation/taxation developments.

 (c) For 2.5